 Staff turnover is a reality that every organization faces.
 However, for agencies relying on HMIS (Homeless Management Information System) data management, the stakes are higher.
 When a key staff member departs, they may leave behind gaps in institutional knowledge and processes that can ripple through your operations.
-The ability to protect your agency from these disruptions is crucial to maintaining service quality, compliance, and operational efficiency.
+This transition period increases the risk of data loss and underscores the need to protect digital information through robust security measures.

 The Impact of Staff Turnover

-When turnover strikes, the challenges often extend beyond simply finding a replacement.
 Agencies can experience a range of operational setbacks, including:

 - Delays in processing data and reports: Without someone who knows the ins and outs of the system, critical data processing and reporting can come to a halt.